 - The Queen’s bedroom was one of the largest rooms in the private apartments because she was required to give birth in public, so that there would be no question of the heir’s legitimacy.

-– There are 700 rooms and 67 staircases.
-Imagine having to decorate for the holidays.
+- There are 700 rooms and 67 staircases.
+Imagine having to decorate for the holidays – yikes.

 - The Palace is still used as more than just a tourist attraction today; politicians meet here to discuss amendments to the French Constitution, and there have been a few contemporary art exhibitions that have taken place on the grounds – most notably American artist Jeff Koons’ exhibition in 2008.

-Transportation to the Palace of Versailles by rail:
+Transportation to the Palace of Versailles by train:

 Versailles is just a 20-minute ride away from Paris on the local RER C line.
 The RER trains are similar to metro trains, but they run longer distances outside the Paris city limits.
 Take the train that is headed towards Versailles-Rive Gauche — this is your stop and, conveniently, it is also the last stop on this line, so you won’t need to worry about missing it.
 When you exit the train, there will be signs directing you towards the chateau, and from this station it’s only about a five minute walk.

-How to Travel to the Palace of Versailles from Paris using a pass:
+How to Travel to the Palace of Versailles from Paris using a rail pass:

 The France Rail Pass is valid on the entire RER line C, and so you can use the pass to travel to Versailles without having to buy an extra ticket.
 Keep in mind, however, that it will require the use of a day on your pass.
 (Travel tip: train travel is unlimited during each day of your pass, and so you could easily travel from one city in France to Paris and then from Paris to Versailles in the same day while only using one day on the pass) In order to use your pass for the RER, please visit the ticket counter at the RER station and show the attendant your pass, and they will issue you a ticket for entering through the turnstile in the station.